jdheyburn/jdheyburn.co.uk/content/posts/who-goes-blogging-1-getting-started.md

 > I've since moved over onto a CI/CD platform which I will discuss in a future post.

-After following the process in the link prior, you should be able to Now you can invoke your deploy script at `./deploy.sh`, which will push the built `public/` directory to your `<USERNAME>.github.io`.
+After following the process in the link prior, you should be able to invoke your deploy script at `./deploy.sh`, which will push the built `public/` directory to your `<USERNAME>.github.io`.
 GitHub should pick up that this is a GitHub Pages repo and have your site ready for you at `https://<USERNAME>.github.io`!

 # Conclusion

 In this post, we have done the following:

-- Created two GitHub repos:
+1. Created two GitHub repos:
   - one for storing the source code for the website
   - another containing the rendered web pages
-- Built Hugo locally for development using `hugo serve`
+1. Built Hugo locally for development using `hugo serve`
-- Written a script for deployment
+1. Written a script for deployment
+1. Deployed to GitHub Pages

 Next up, we'll be adding a custom domain to the site, front it with a CDN, and redirect multiple domains to it.